kravets-levko/pretty-file-icons/README.md

 # Pretty File Icons

-Pretty colorful icons for files (in png and svg format)
+Pretty colorful icons for files (in svg format)

 I found these awesome icons some time ago somewhere in the internet, and currently do not have any info about the author.
 That's why at this moment